ARKopp/fabacademy2016/week1/index.md

 I am travelling at the moment and I realized that its better to set up your repositories with https instead of ssh because it seems that some hotels or at my lufthansa flight ssh was blocked.

+Check what yout remote repository is with
 `git remote -v`

+Change the remote rep to the https address of github `git remote set-url origin https://github.com/ARKopp/fabacademy2016.git`

+I still have not figured how it would work in gitlab

-`git remote set-url origin https://github.com/ARKopp/fabacademy2016.git` `git remote set-url origin http://git.fabacademy.org/fabacademy2016/fablabbcn2016.git`
+`git remote set-url origin http://git.fabacademy.org/fabacademy2016/fablabbcn2016.git`

+If you want to swith back to ssh you can so with

+`git remote set-url origin git@git.fabacademy.org:fabacademy2016/fablabbcn2016.git`

+The workflow for the fabacademy is the following:

+`git pull`
+`git add .`
+`git commit -m "message"`
+`git push`

 ## My Website

-### Markdown to statc html generator
+### Markdown to static html generator

 Because I became quite like the Markdown languange and the documentation needs to uploaded to git lab anyway I decided to write all my documentation in Markdown and use a script to generate the html files.